DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 The **ICME 2025 Audio Encoder Capability Challenge**, hosted by Xiaomi, University of Surrey, and DataOcean AI, aims to rigorously evaluate audio encoders in real-world downstream tasks.

 Strongly inspired by the [HEAR benchmark](https://hearbenchmark.com/), this challenge introduces several key enhancements: a diverse task set, a focus on real-world applications, a combination of parameterized and parameter-free evaluation, and a new open-sourced, efficient evaluation system.

-**Notably, this challenge imposes NO restrictions on model size or the scale of training data used.**  Models are only required to inference successfully within a Google Colab environment.
+**Notably, this challenge imposes NO restrictions on model size or the scale of training data, and training based on existing pre-trained models is allowed**.

 Participants are invited to submit pre-trained encoders that convert raw audio waveforms into continuous embeddings.
 These encoders will undergo comprehensive testing across diverse tasks spanning speech, environmental sounds, and music.
 The evaluation will emphasize real-world usability and leverage an [open-source evaluation system](https://github.com/jimbozhang/xares).